 - An e-check option with no convenience fee will also be available.

-- Payment made with the Higher One OneAccount will incur no convenience fee.
+- Payment made with the BankMobile Vibe debit card will also incur the convenience fee.

 Tuition and Fee Payment Due Dates:

 - Only two due dates per term.
 Courses that have a start date during first half of semester will have “First Half” due date of 08/28/2015 (corresponds to current A Term due date).
 Courses that have a start date during second half of semester will have “Second Half” due date of 10/21/2015 (corresponds to current C Term due date).

 - If you are registered for courses with start dates during both First Half and Second Half of term, all fees will be due at the First Half due date.

 - If you are registered for only Second Half of term classes, tuition and fees will have a Second Half due date.